-MONDAY, NOV.
-25.-THE WOES OF THE POOR.- Elizabeth White, a poor girl, aged about 18, sicklylooking, and shivering with cold, was brought up by police-constable 158 E, charged with having been found destitute on the steps of a door in Tavistocklock her up in the cell.
-Who did you see at the workhouse ?- I saw Mr. Lee, the governor, and he refused to receive her.
-He said that if he admitted her, he might-as well admit
+MONDAY, Nov.
+25 .- THE WOES OF THE POOR .-Elizabeth White, a poor girl, aged about 18, sickly- harm. looking, and shivering with cold, was brought up by police-constable 158 E, charged with having been found destitute on the steps of a door in Tavistock-The constable deposed to the facts of the case.